-The National Council for International Visitors (NCIV) is now accepting interns for the Summer 2013 Semester.
+The National Council for International Visitors (NCIV) is accepting intern applications for the Spring 2014 Semester.
 All interns are expected to work for a minimum of eight weeks, but ten weeks or more is preferred.
-Extension beyond one semester is not possible.
+All Spring 2014 Semester interns are expected to begin working no later than Monday, January 13, 2014 (earlier January start date is preferable).
+Extension of the internship beyond one semester is not possible.
 The internship position is open to both U.S. and non-U.S. citizens.
 Please note, NCIV cannot help non-U.S. citizens obtain visas.

 Internship starting and ending dates are flexible based on the intern’s academic calendar.
 Full-time and part-time internship opportunities are available (part-time interns are strongly encouraged to work at least three full days per week).
 Stipends and scholarships are available.